beginning of content

 MS-2 Step (medical abortion medicine)

-If you have taken MS-2 Step and you have heavy vaginal bleeding (filling more than 2 maxi pads every 30 minutes for more than 2 hours, passing clots larger than a tennis ball), seek urgent medical care, or call triple zero (000) and ask for an ambulance.
+If you have taken MS-2 Step and you have heavy vaginal bleeding (filling more than 2 pads per hour), go to your nearest hospital emergency department immediately or call triple zero (000) and ask for an ambulance.

 Key facts

-• MS-2 Step can be used for the termination of pregnancy up to 63 days after your last menstrual period.
+• MS-2 Step is a medicine used in medical abortion (termination) of pregnancy up to 63 days after your last menstrual period.

 What is MS-2 Step?

-MS-2 Step has 2 medicines: mifepristone and misoprostol.
-Both medicines need to be taken as directed.
+MS-2 Step has 2 medicines — mifepristone and misoprostol.
+It's important to take both medicines exactly as directed.

-Misoprostol makes the muscle in the uterus contract and the cervix open.
+Misoprostol causes the muscle in the uterus to contract and the cervix to open.
 This helps push out the contents of the uterus.

-MS-2 Step is approved in Australia for medical abortion if your pregnancy is up to 63 days from the start of your last period.
+MS-2 Step is approved in Australia for medical abortion (termination) of pregnancy up to 63 days (9 weeks) after the start of your last menstrual period.

 You should not take MS-2 Step if you:

-Tell your doctor about any other medicines you take including any supplements you buy without a prescription.
+Tell your doctor about any health conditions you have or other medicines you take, including any supplements you buy without a prescription.
+Some medicines can affect how MS-2 Step works.

 How do I take MS-2 Step?